Performance Breakdown

 The V15S Submarine comes with these two tools for cleaning above floors – the (3) combination and (1) crevice tools.

-It also comes with a wall mount that you need to bolt on the wall, so it requires drilling.
+It also comes with a wall mount that you need to bolt to the wall, so it requires drilling.

 If you don’t want to drill holes in walls, then you can opt for a third-party stand tool.